MacsiDigital/laravel-api-client/README.md

 	}
 ```

 ## Models

-We have 2 base model types, resources and apiResources
+We have 2 base model types, resources and apiResources.

+We utilise Laravel's hasAttributes trait in the models so you should be able to use any casts like Laravel in any model.

 ### Resources

 These are generally gesources that are returned as relationships of other models but do not interact with the API directly.
-To create one of these extent the MacsiDigital/API/Support/Resource
+To create one of these extend the MacsiDigital/API/Support/Resource.

+THis should only be used on models that are returned as a sub array of a called model.

 ### ApiResources

-These are models that will interact directly with an API.
-To create one of these extent the MacsiDigital/API/Support/APIResource.
+These are models that will interact directly with an API, or indirectly through a parent model.
+To create one of these extend the MacsiDigital/API/Support/APIResource.

 If you want to roll your own then you need to ensure you add the MacsiDigital\API\Traits\InteractsWithAPI trait.
 Also follow how our Support API resource works.